 Once the project plan is developed and you have a basic view of what you're going to create, the designers begin working on the website's visual side according to the gathered information.
 This implies not only picking appealing fonts and colors, but thinking through usability in-depth and selecting optimal solutions to make the customer journey impeccable.
 Generally, designers use various startup tools for creating website designs, including Figma and InVision.

 In turn, the website design timeline can also be split into smaller steps or sub-phases, especially if you haven't created the first design streaks during the previous discovery stage.
 Hence, here are the possible blocks needed to develop a website's clear visual and functional design:

 - mapping the customer journey and user stories;

 - creating wireframes to show the basic structure and layout;

 - creating prototypes to test how the features will work;

 - putting together a UI kit with colors, fonts, and other essentials;

 - working on the final detailed design for developers (this includes the design system of repetitive elements and blocks, separate page designs, and mobile and desktop views).

 Duration: So, how many hours does it take to design a website?
 This stage usually takes at least two weeks (often more) according to the website's complexity and size.
 Plus, note that the designs have to be optimized for various screen sizes so the website is equally easy to navigate from any device.

-Moreover, the duration will also depend on how many iterations are required, as the designs are often altered based on feedback from the team.
+Moreover, the duration will also depend on how many iterations are required, as the MVP design versions are often altered based on feedback from the team.
 As such, the developers might flag that some features are impossible to carry out the way they're shown in the designs using the chosen tech stack, so the design has to be changed.